shaktihere/Food-Delivery-App/README.md

-#Understanding pf npm usage and functioning
+#Understanding of npm usage and functioning